Sailing is a different type of summer vacation – but there are still a lot of traditional summer activities for you to do.

 The special thing about sailing is the numerous destinations you’ll visit!

-This also means that you can choose to form a variety of beaches to spend your time on.
+This also means that you can choose from a variety of beaches to spend your time on.

 Take some time to look up the beaches on your route ahead of time, and choose the best ones for you.